-Which of the following elements does NOT exist as a diatomic mole... | Study Prep in Pearson+
+Which of the following elements does not exist as a diatomic mole... | Study Prep in Pearson+

-Which of the following elements does NOT exist as a diatomic molecule in its standard elemental form?
+Which of the following elements does not exist as a diatomic molecule in its elemental form?

 A